hsianktin/hwshare_helper/README.md

 ```
 pythonw.exe hwshare_helper
 ```
-By default, it automatically acquire the text delivered by Huawei Share, and open the url inside it. **Then the text will be deleted**.
+By default, it automatically acquire the text delivered by Huawei Share, and open the url inside it.
+If no url is found, the text will be copied into system clipboard. **Then the text will be deleted**.
 The purpose of this script is to enable consistent experience among HUAWEI share between PC, tablets and phones.